AsherTeo/TEM-Visionary---Processing-and-Analysis-Tools-for-Electron-Microscopy/README.md

 Image Annotation is conducted using  [LabKit](https://imagej.net/plugins/labkit/).
 Given the rarity of the particles, utilizing a pre-trained model is not feasible.
 Hence, a self-annotation approach is adopted, where a small subset of the frames is manually annotated.
 The selection of frames for annotation depends on the characteristics of the dataset.
 The purpose of self-annotation is to generate an accurate binary mask, which can then be utilized for training purposes.

 2. **Image-to-Image Translation**
 The training process employs [Pix2pixGAN](https://arxiv.org/abs/1611.07004) , specifically designed for paired image-to-image translation tasks.
 This model is trained using a dataset consisting of input images (frames) and their corresponding targets (binary masks).
 By utilizing a small subset of annotated masks during training, Pix2pixGAN learns the necessary mapping, enabling its application to the remaining unannotated frames.

+3. **Image Processing**
+After the Pix2pixGAN training, some of the generated masks may exhibit discoloration.
+To address this, an additional step is implemented using OpenCV to convert these masks into binary format.
+This post-processing ensures uniformity and accuracy in the binary masks, enhancing their suitability for subsequent stages of the analysis.

-4. **Particle Tracking:**
+3. **Particle Tracking:**
    - Utilizing computer vision algorithms to track the movement and growth of individual particles across frames.

 5. **Feature Extraction:**